krumIO/dependency-analyzer/README.md

 depa
 ```

-This will analyze the current directory for all  <a href="#supportedLanguages">supported languages</a>.
+This will analyze the current directory for all  <a href="#supported-languages">supported languages</a>.

 ### Options